top of page

 seraglio logo

 Premiering 1989 in Santa Barbara, Los Angeles, Ojai and Salt Lake City, SERAGLIO is a three-act folkloric ballet about star-crossed lovers in early twentieth century Istanbul.
-It is the story of a Turkish girl and Greek boy who fall in love, despite their cultural and class differences and decide to risk everything to be together.
-She is the youngest daughter of the wealthy Turman family and he is a poor Greek immigrant who seeks a better life in the metropolis of Istanbul.
+It is the story of a Turkish girl and Greek boy who fall in love and, despite their cultural and class differences, decide to risk everything to be together.
+She is the youngest daughter of a wealthy Turkish family and he is a poor Greek immigrant who seeks a better life in Istanbul.
 When their relationship is discovered, they are forced to face the reality that their love and their lives are threatened.

-With 40 dancers, actors and a snake, elaborate sets and a grand score, Seraglio brought all the power and passion of Greek and Turkish music and dance to the stage again on Saturday March 2nd, 2024 at the fabulous Arlington Theater!
+With 40 dancers, actors, elaborate sets and a grand score, Seraglio brought all the power and passion of Greek and Turkish music and dance to the stage again on Saturday March 2nd, 2024 at the fabulous Arlington Theater!
+With a sold-out-crowd, standing ovation and glowing reviews, Seraglio is scheduled to be presented in Los Angeles in October, 2025 at the iconic Wilshire Ebell Theater!

 santa barbara foundation